CoronaWhy/Data_Integrity/README.md

 ## README

 Check_Meta: Takes a look at the metadata.
-Logs some numbers about themetadata and the actual parsed files and compares the two, lookin for discrepencies.
+Logs some numbers about themetadata and the actual parsed files and compares the two, looking for discrepencies.